motdotla/dotenv/README.md

 require('dotenv').config({ path: '/custom/path/to/.env' })
 ```

 By default, `config` will look for a file called .env in the current working directory.
-Pass in multiple files as an array, and they will be loaded in order.
-The first value set for a variable will win.
+Pass in multiple files as an array, and first existing file will be used.
+Any remaining files will be ignored.

 ```js
 require('dotenv').config({ path: ['.env.local', '.env'] })